Studies Related to Religion

 In a follow-up study (Moritz et al., 2018), we were able to replicate this finding and also able to prejudices that Muslims have against „Western“ culture and Christianity.

 Currently, we are working to raise the funds necessary to investigate the stability of the measured changes in views of religious traditions and the sustainability of our metacognitive approach.

 - Prof. Dr. Steffen Moritz

 - Dr. Michael Reininger

 Agorastos, A., Metscher, T., Huber, C. G., Jelinek, L., Vitzthum, F., Muhtz, C., . . . & Moritz, S. (2012).
 Religiosity, magical ideation, and paranormal beliefs in anxiety disorders and obsessive-compulsive disorder: A cross-sectional study.
 Journal of Nervous & Mental Disease, 200, 876-884.

 Moritz, S., Lasfar, I., Reininger, K. M. & Ohls, I. (2018).
-Fostering mutual understanding among Muslims and non-Muslims through counterstereotypical information: An educational versus metacognitive approach.
-The International Journal for the Psychology of Religion, 28, 103-120.
+Fostering mutual understanding among Muslims and non-Muslims through counterstereotypical information: an educational versus metacognitive approach.
+The International Journal of Psychology of Religion, 2, 103-120.